mmiscool/aiCoder/README.md

 - Focus on higher-level design and problem-solving.
 - Seamlessly integrate new features and improvements into your existing codebase.

-## UNSTABLE
-**Note:** This project is under rapid development.
-Settings and prompt files may need to be recreated as updates are released, since more settings and file renames are on the horizon.

 # Standard Workflow
 1. Run `aiCoder` in your project’s directory.